-The LPC47M10x\ is a 3.3V (5V tolerant) PC98/PC99 compliant Super I/O controller.
-The LPC47M10x implements the LPC interface, a pin reduced ISA bus interface which provides the same or better performance as the ISA/X-bus with a substantial savings in pins used.
-The LPC47M10x provides fan control through two fan speed control output pins and two fan tachometer input pins.
-It also provides 37 general purpose input/output (GPIO) pins, a dual game port interface and MPU-401 MIDI support.
+The LPC47S42x\ is a 3.3V PC99 compliant Super I/O controller.
+The LPC47S42x implements the LPC interface, a pin reduced ISA interface which provides the same or better performance as the ISA/X-bus with a substantial savings in pins used.
+The part provides 39 GPIO pins, an SMBus controller, a fan speed control output, a fan tachometer input, four ISA IRQs that can be routed to any of the serial IRQs, and an X-Bus interface.

-The LPC47M10x incorporates a keyboard interface, SMSC's true CMOS 765B floppy disk controller, advanced digital data separator, two 16C550A compatible UARTs, one Multi-Mode parallel port which includes ChiProtect circuitry plus EPP and ECP, on-chip 12 mA AT bus drivers, one floppy direct drive support, and Intelligent Power Management including PME support.
+The LPC47S42x incorporates a keyboard interface, SMSC's true CMOS 765B floppy disk controller, advanced digital data separator, two 16C550 compatible UARTs, one Multi-Mode parallel port which includes ChiProtect circuitry plus EPP and ECP, and Intelligent Power Management.
 The true CMOS 765B core provides 100% compatibility with IBM PC/XT and PC/AT architectures in addition to providing data overflow and underflow protection.
-The SMSC advanced digital data separator incorporates SMSC's patented data separator technology, allowing for ease of testing and use.
-Both onare chip UARTs compatible with the NS16C550A.
+The SMSC advanced digital data separator technology, allowing for ease of testing and use.
+The on-chip UARTs are compatible with the NS16C550.
 The parallel port is compatible with IBM PC/AT architecture, as well as IEEE 1284 EPP and ECP.
-The LPC47M10x incorporates sophisticated power control circuitry (PCC) which includes support for keyboard and mouse wake-up events.
-The PCC supports multiple low power-down modes.
+The LPC47S42x incorporates sophisticated power control circuitry (PCC).
+The PCC supports multiple low power down modes.

-The LPC47M10x supports the ISA Plug-and-Play Standard (Version 1.0a) and provides the recommended functionality to support Windows '95.
-The I/O Address, DMA Channel and hardware IRQ of each logical device in the LPC47M10x may be reprogrammed through the internal configuration registers.
+The LPC47S42x supports the ISA Plug-and-Play Standard (Version 1.0a) and provides the recommended functionality to support Windows '95/'98 and PC99.
+The I/O Address, DMA Channel and Hardware IRQ of each logical device in the LPC47S42x may be reprogrammed through the internal configuration registers.
 There are 480 I/O address location options, a Serialized IRQ interface, and three DMA channels.